oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 # Filtering DNS results

-If the host does not have a full connectivity to both address families (there are no default gateways for both IPv4 and IPv6), it is possible that the IP(v6) address obtained from the DNS falls into the address space not covered by a route.
+If the host does not have a full connectivity for both address families (there are no default gateways for both IPv4 and IPv6), it is possible that the IP(v6) address obtained from the DNS falls into the address space not covered by a route.
 This should not be problem for a properly written applications, since